 - How will you direct readers to related content?

-Just publishing high quality content as per your schedule is not enough.
+Just publishing high-quality content for the web as per your website content strategy and schedule is not enough.
 You also need to set aside proper time and resources for adequate promotion and monetization.

 The best of the best content will not reach your target audience and make a good impact if it’s not spread and distributed.

-So your content marketing plan must consider and decide on the main ways and channels you’ll use to put your content in front of interested prospects and customers.
+So while making content for the web, your content marketing plan must consider and decide on the main ways and channels you’ll use to put your content in front of interested prospects and customers.

 When it comes to content marketing, compounding growth is what matters.
 This means you will not be focusing much on traffic sources like social media, which cannot give you recurring traffic, unless you have the budget for ads.